Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): INSTRUMENTS

 \subsection{Receiver module}

-The purpose of the receiver module was to monitor the reflected absolute power and beam position, as shown in Fig.~\ref{fig4}.
-The optical components of the receiver module were mounted on the 600~mm $\times $ 600~mm optical table.
-The 6 inch integrating sphere was mounted with the photodetector, which had the same design as TxPD.
-The method for absolute power calibration is described in Section~IV.
-We mounted a beam sampler and quadrant photodetectors (QPDs) (Thorlabs PDQ80A) to monitor the drift of beam positions.
-We applied the QPDs as a tilt sensing optical lever.
-The sensitivity was 10 nrad for each.
-With the pico-motors on the transmitter module and this QPD, we were able to control and monitor the beam positions.
+The receiver module had the primary function of monitoring the reflected absolute power and beam position, as illustrated in Fig.\ref{fig4}.
+All the optical components of the receiver module were securely mounted on a 600mm $\times $ 600mm optical table.
+To facilitate this monitoring process, we integrated a 6-inch integrating sphere with a photodetector that shared the same design as the TxPD.
+The detailed method for absolute power calibration is outlined in SectionIV.
+In addition, we installed a beam sampler and utilized quadrant photodetectors (QPDs), PDQ80A, to effectively track any potential drift in beam positions.
+The QPDs were employed as a tilt sensing optical lever and boasted a sensitivity of 10 nrad each.
+By combining the functionality of the pico-motors on the transmitter module with the QPDs, we were able to both control and closely monitor the beam positions throughout the system.